-We understand that there may be circumstances where children may be out if they are ill, family emergency, best interest days, etc. All absences are billable.
-The Rio Hondo CDC office will track all absences (fee-based and subsidized) as this is a requirement by the Department of Education (CSPP) and Department of Social Services (CCTR).
+We understand that there may be circumstances where children may be out if they are ill, such as a family emergency, best interest days, etc. All absences are billable.
+The Río Hondo CDC office will track all absences (fee-based and subsidized) as this is a requirement by the Department of Education (CSPP) and the Department of Social Services (CCTR).